Skip Navigation

 Trustees

-Board of Trustees Vice Chair Jenna Morton is a co-owner of Morton Group, a restaurant development company with venues in Las Vegas, including La Cave Wine and Food Hideaway inside Wynn Resort; La Comida, a Mexican joint in downtown Las Vegas, and CRUSH eat, drink, love in the MGM Grand Resort.
+Jenna de Vries Morton is the co-owner of Morton Group, a restaurant development company with venues in Las Vegas including: La Cave Wine and Food Hideaway inside Wynn Resort, One Steakhouse in the Virgin Hotel, CRUSH and Greek Sneek at MGM Grand Resort, and Nudo Italiano in Southern Highlands.

 Amy J. Carvalho was elected to serve District 12 on the Board of Regents in November 2018, reelected in November 2024 to serve an additional term of four years, and is currently Chair of the Board.